spazm/git-rename-remote-branch/README.md

 # DESCRIPTION

-**git remote-rename-branch** renames a branch in a remote repository without requiring a local checkout or downloading refs.
+**git rename-remote-branch** renames a branch in a remote repository without requiring a local checkout or downloading refs.

-This works similarly to the low-level command **git upload-pack**, except that **git remote-rename-branch** creates and sends an empty PACK file.
+This works similarly to the low-level command **git upload-pack**, except that **git rename-remote-branch** creates and sends an empty PACK file.

 Only ssh format repositories are supported : \[user@\]host:path/to/repo.git